CaioFPeres/DesktopMessageAppJava/README.md

 # DesktopMessageAppJava

-A java desktop messaging aplication made with JavaFX
+A java desktop messaging aplication made with JavaFX, for server and client communication.